nifyacorp/email-notification/README.md

 The Email Notification Service is responsible for sending email notifications to users based on their preferences.
 It supports both immediate notifications for debugging purposes and daily digest emails that aggregate all notifications for a user.

+## Production Service

+The service is deployed at: **https://email-notification-415554190254.us-central1.run.app**

 ## Quick Start

 ```bash